 For most families, a side of beef will last you around a year, and will fill about a half of the volume of an average chest freezer.

-Compared to buying the same amount of beef in individual cuts, getting a side of beef will save you about $1,575 — plus it gives you the convenience of having a great variety of meat on hand whenever you need it.
+Compared to buying the same amount of beef in individual cuts, getting a side of beef will save you around $1,290 – about a 30% savings – plus it gives you the convenience of having a great variety of custom-cut meat on hand for whenever you need it.

-Have your steaks and roasts cut your way!
+Have your steaks and roasts cut the way you like them

 Ordering by the side gives you the chance to have your beef custom cut to your specifications.
 It then gets packaged as individual cuts, labelled, and flash-frozen at its peak of freshness.